 Bias does not only creep in during the candidate screening process, bias can also occur even before you receive any applications.
 If you want to create an entirely bias-free hiring process from the very beginning of the funnel – take a look at your job descriptions.
 Do they include a lot of business jargon and long unrealistic requirements?
-Are there any gender coded words and phrases?
+Are they full of gender coded words and phrases?
 One glance at a job description and it might end up that you lose a handful of candidates simply because they feel like they are not what you are looking for.
 Want to know how to write job descriptions that are bias-free and inclusive?

 Tip 3.
 Collect valuable insights in an unbiased, data-driven way

-- By standardizing the interview process
+Tip 4: Structure the interview process

 The interview process can be a source of unconscious bias.
 However, structuring the interview process, using a diverse interview panel, and preparing interview scorecards can help eliminate bias and lead to fair hiring decisions.
 This is particularly important in remote interviews, which require additional considerations for effective structure.

 Creating a fair and unbiased hiring process starts with you

 By being aware of and addressing your own unconscious biases, you can create a more equitable and inclusive workplace.
 Don’t wait any longer, take the first step towards eliminating unconscious bias in your hiring process today.